danielyule/hearthbreaker/readme.md

 All pull requests will be automatically verified through [travis-ci.org](https://travis-ci.org/danielyule/hearthbreaker), and a coverage report generated through [coveralls.io](https://coveralls.io/r/danielyule/hearthbreaker)

+New ideas, and upcoming features are described [on the wiki](https://github.com/danielyule/hearthbreaker/wiki/Roadmap).
+Feel free to get involved with any or all of them.

 For more specifics about contributing, see the [contributing page](http://danielyule.github.io/hearthbreaker/contributing.html),